danielsnick3/linked-blog-starter-md/Nagoblin.md

 Has 15 walk speed and uses specials to move around

 Environmental Hazard Ice Field: For every 10 feet a creature moves they slide 5 feet (this is considered forced movement and will not trigger attacks of opportunity).
+If a creature spends double movement they may choose to not slide.

 Domain Expansion: Bloodsucking universe